roboticaml/roboticaml.github.io/posts/if-you-do-not-have-a-machine-learning-programme.md

 ## We can help you to...

 #### ...Provide actionable insights into your data
-Transparent models and Robotica's behaviour-driven, automated analysis pipeline explains the _how_ and _why_ of your predictive models
+Transparent models and Robotica Machine Learning's behaviour-driven, automated analysis pipeline explains the _how_ and _why_ of your predictive models

 #### ...Act rapidly
-Shorten the pre-live life cycle from months or years to days with Robotica automation.
+Shorten the pre-live life cycle from months or years to days with Robotica Machine Learning automation.

 #### ...Empower more people
 Bring the benefits of data science and predictive modelling out of the lab and equip more key stakeholders with the strengths to apply automated machine learning to their domains and enable them to deliver actions on their insights.

 #### ...Learn works for your business objectives and data
-The automated machine learning platform, integrated by Robotica, understands and can apply hundreds more predictive modelling algorithms than most of the world's top data science teams can imagine.
+The automated machine learning platform, integrated by Robotica Machine Learning, understands and can apply hundreds more predictive modelling algorithms than most of the world's top data science teams can imagine.
 Further, the transparency and insights into modelling and scoring, accompanied by detailed explanations and customer-facing data scientists from DataRobot, supports expert and novice team members to constantly improve upon their abilities, delivering extra value to your data science programme.

 #### ...Protect your IP
 Mitigate the consequence of brain drain by permitting the DataRobot platform to crunch through modelling approaches and deliver insights and predictive models.
-Secure your understand and your intellectual property in Gherkin-based automated "living documentation" from Robotica.
+Secure your understand and your intellectual property in Gherkin-based automated "living documentation" from Robotica Machine Learning.

 #### ...Invest in a platform
 Resource spent on automation continues to pay back each time it is used.
 And robots never sleep - run your automation pipeline around the clock to maximise the value on tap.